Rob Morrow: Career

-Morrow's film career began when he appeared as an extra at age 18 on Saturday Night Live.
+Early in his acting career, Morrow appeared as an extra on Saturday Night Live; about 12 years later, he returned to host the show with Nirvana as musical guest.
 He co-starred alongside Johnny Depp in Private Resort (1985).
 He later appeared in the Dentyne gum commercials where he would slyly utter the "Time to walk the dog" catch phrase.

 Morrow played the lead role in the television show Northern Exposure from 1990 to 1995.
 Morrow's character, Joel Fleischman, is "a New York City physician who is surprised to be assigned to the isolated and icy town of Cicely, Alaska".
 For his work on Northern Exposure, Morrow was nominated for three Golden Globe Awards and two Emmy Awards.
-He left the CBS comedy-drama in 1995 to act in movies.
+In 1992, Morrow had demanded a pay increase from $30,000 to $60,000 and was sued by Universal Television after he refused to show up on set in protest.
+He left the CBS comedy-drama in 1994 after a contract dispute.

 Morrow starred in the critically acclaimed film Quiz Show (1994) as Dick Goodwin, a congressional investigator intent on uncovering the corruption behind the 1950s game show scandal.
 Morrow played the younger brother of Albert Brooks' character in Mother (1996).
 In 2000, he directed and starred in Maze, about an artist with Tourette syndrome.